PragmaticCoding/PragmaticCoding.github.io/_posts/2024-02-08-resources.md

 No matter what they do.
 It's maddening.

 If they are on the right track, they're at least using `Object.getResource()`.
 Inevitably, however, they get lost trying to figure out where they should put the file so that `Object.getResource()` can find it.
 It's extra frustrating, because `Object.getResource()` has no facility to tell you where it looked for the file.
-If it can't find it, it just returns `Null`, which doesn't seem very enlightning, and certainly not useful.
+If it can't find it, it just returns `Null`, which doesn't seem very enlightening, and certainly not useful.

 So where does `Object.getResource()` look for the file?????